 Anime and Manga

 - In the Yu-Gi-Oh! second series, it's revealed that Yugi's dark side is the reincarnation of a Pharaoh who's lost his memories.
-The Pharaoh then enters the Battle City Finals to gain the three Egyptian God cards he needs to enter the Millenium World where he can find his identity.
+The Pharaoh then enters the Battle City Finals to gain the three Egyptian God cards he needs to enter the Millennium World where he can find his identity.

-- In Noir, the subplot of who the hell Yuumura Kirika is drives the action for the begining of the series.
+- In Noir, the subplot of who the hell Yuumura Kirika is drives the action for the beginning of the series.
 A subversion, since near the end Kirika doesn't really seem to want to find out about her past, and would rather just make tea for her 'partner'.

 - Kaiba: One day a young man wakes up in an empty room, with no idea of who or where he is.
 His only clues are a strange marking on his stomach, a hole in his chest and a locket containing a blurry picture of a girl.
 Kaiba travels from planet to planet, seeking for who he is and who the girl in the locket is.

-- Durarara: This is at least part of the plot, in the case of Celty's motivations.
+- Durarara!!: This is at least part of the plot, in the case of Celty's motivations.

 - Battle Angel Alita: Alita (who was named Gally in the original manga).

-- Eden Of The East starts our amnesiac protagonist off in front of the White House with nothing more than a handgun and a cellphone (albeit one with eight billion yen on it) to go by.
+- Eden of the East starts our amnesiac protagonist off in front of the White House with nothing more than a handgun and a cellphone (albeit one with eight billion yen on it) to go by.
 "Nothing," in this case, includes clothes.